 The digital summation and error correction circuitry is designed to combine the two 7 bit words (described above) in such a way that a 12 bit word is generated which is a very accurate representation of the magnitude of the original analog input.
-This word is connected to the output through a tri-state buffer.
+This word is connected to the output pins, or if specified (optional), to the output through a tri-state buffer.

-The Timing Diagram shows the timing sequences between the inputs and outputs of the ADC6002.
+The Timing Diagram shows the timing sequences between the inputs and outputs of the ADC5245/5246.
 The times are referenced to the start convert pulse.

-Within 25 nsec after the start convert, pulse goes from logic "1" to a logic "0".
+Within 25n nsec after the start convert, pulse goes from logic "1" to a logic "0".
 The T/H control output goes to logic "1" generating a hold command for a track and hold amplifier at the input.
-This output will maintain this state for approximately 400 nsec to allow the amplifier to hold a constant input to the A/D while the conversion is made.
+This output will maintain this state for approximately 700 nsec to allow the amplifier to hold a constant input to the A/D while the conversion is made.

 In approximately 25 nsec after the start convert goes low the status line goes to a logic "1" indicating that the conversion cycle is in process.
 Data from the previous conversion is still valid for 100 nsec after the new conversion is initiated.
-After that, the data output is changing and is not valid for the remainder of the conversion cycle unless the tri-state buffers are used.
+After that, the data output is changing and is not valid for the remainder of the conversion cycle unless the optional tri-state buffers are used.
 If these buffers are employed, the data will remain valid until the conversion cycle is completed and the new data is available.